-- Enhance students' ability to develop operational concepts, to adeptly apply joint planning processes, and to leverage creatively the instruments of national power across the spectrum of conflict in achieving assigned objectives. - 2.
-Strengthen senior leadership skills necessary to excel in major staff responsibilities and in theater-strategic positions of leadership, and to serve as trusted advisors to policy makers. - 3.
-Develop skilled senior warfighters, able to synthesize valid courses of action and to function in volatile, uncertain, complex, and ambiguous operating environments. - 4.
-Hone critical and creative thinking skills, especially the ability to develop and evaluate a range of potential solutions to ill-structured problems.
+• Enhance students' ability to develop operational concepts, to adeptly apply joint planning processes, and to creatively leverage the instruments of national power across the spectrum of conflict in achieving assigned objectives.

+- Strengthen senior leadership skills necessary to excel in major staff responsibilities and in theater-strategic positions of leadership, and to serve as trusted advisors to policy makers. - Develop skilled senior warfighters who can synthesize valid courses of action and function in volatile, uncertain, complex, and ambiguous operating environments. - Hone critical and creative thinking skills, especially the ability to develop and evaluate a range of potential solutions to ill-structured problems.